spencertipping/tau/doc/gamma-authoring.md

 3. Once all other γs have been initialized, connects the φs according to ξ
 4. Calls the `init` function registered for the γ variant, passing in the γ and `Ξ[1]`; this creates the main λ for the γ
 5. The γ's main λ is scheduled and, when it returns, destroys the γ

+## Idioms
+Many γs are just passthrough UTF9 transforms.
+These examine just one input at a time and maintain no state.
+We should have a way to write these with no loops, just a single UTF9→UTF9 C++ lambda.